- Growing apart is not a death sentence for a relationship, but there are signs you can watch for.

 The bottom line: Fewer couples are willing to put up with unhappy marriages than in the past.
 This can be positive for many, but it's all too easy to think that the unhappiness in your marriage is all because of what your partner does and doesn't do.
 This can block you from seeing what you could do differently to regain those loving feelings.

-The good news: Taking action to correct the drift, plus openness to learning new strategies and ways of being, can often change the patterns that have been at the root of a couple's unhappiness.
-If your intimate partnership seems to be splitting apart, pay attention!
-Taking action sooner, rather than later, makes it more likely that your partnership can be salvaged.
+The good news: If your intimate partnership seems to be splitting apart, pay attention!
+Taking action to correct the drift, plus openness to learning new strategies and ways of being, can often change the patterns that have been at the root of a couple's unhappiness.
+For starters, my book and workbook called The Power of Two, and also the website poweroftwomarriage.com, teach the skills couples need to talk together safely and constructively about their differences.
+ITaking action sooner, rather than later, makes it more likely that your partnership can be salvaged.